-If you know anything about how the SEO industry works, it’s pretty obvious what happened next: everyone jumped on the trend-wagon of optimizing for Google Pagespeed Insights scores, trying to squeeze out every little bit of competitive edge.
+If you know anything about how the SEO industry works, it’s pretty obvious what happened next.
+Everyone jumped on the trend-wagon of optimizing for Google Pagespeed Insights scores, trying to squeeze out every little bit of competitive edge.

 Good user experience affects Google’s bottom line.
 Website performance is really all about mobile performance.
 Desktops have (generally speaking) access to better internet connections with no data caps.
-Mobile users on the other hand, are often limited by their data plans and slower connections depending on location and carrier coverage.
+On the other hand, mobile users are often limited by their data plans and slower connections depending on location and carrier coverage.

 If you click on a search ad from your phone, and it takes 30 seconds to load the website (you can check yours here), chances are you won’t stay around that long.
-This also mean that the advertiser wouldn’t pay for this click.
+This also means that the advertiser wouldn’t pay for this click.

 Moreover, inefficient websites take more resources for crawling.
-Google spends billions each year for crawling the web.
+Google spends billions each year crawling the web.
 Crawling slower websites also affects their bottom line.

 This has created an urgency where the economic objectives are aligned with the user needs.

-What Is the Google Pagespeed API?
+What is the Google pagespeed API?

-How to Use the Pagespeed API with Python
+How to use the pagespeed API with Python

 To use it, you will need to create your own credentials (API key) here.

-The script itself is straightforward, after importing a few necessary libraries and parameters (e.g. our API key), it reads the list of URLs we want to measure from a csv file, gets the pagespeed score, and writes the results in a new csv file that it creates.
+The script itself is straightforward.
+After importing a few necessary libraries and parameters (e.g., our API key), it reads the list of URLs we want to measure from a CSV file, gets the pagespeed score, and writes the results in a new CSV file that it creates.

-You can easily create such a csv file with a list of URLs, by crawling your website with Screaming Frog and exporting the crawl data in csv.
+You can easily create such a CSV file with a list of URLs by crawling your website with Screaming Frog and exporting the crawl data in CSV.

-Importing the Libraries and Parameters
+Importing the libraries and initializing

 import requests import json import csv from time import sleep API_Key = "qwertyuiopasdfghjklzxcvbnm" baseURL = "https://www.googleapis.com/pagespeedonline/v5/runPagespeed?url="

-Creating the Request Function
+Creating the request function

 This is where the bulk of the work is done.
-The function first forms the request URL “response_url", then uses the requests library to parse the response into the “response” object, which we then parse as json.
+The function first forms the request URL “response_url,” then uses the requests library to parse the response into the “response” object, which we then parse as JSON.

 def get_pagespeed(API_Key, page_URL, baseURL, strategy): response_url = baseURL+page_URL+'&key='+API_Key+'&strategy='+strategy response = requests.get(response_url) json_data = response.json() lighthouseResult = json_data["lighthouseResult"] categories = lighthouseResult["categories"] performance = categories["performance"] score = performance["score"] return (score*100) sleep(1)